nicolasparexxx-del/copilot-extension/README.md

     - General best-practice: `@arm What is the best methodology for me to migrate my web service to Azure?`
     - Software compatibility:  `@arm Does Hyperscan and Snort3 work on Graviton4?
 What versions should I use?`
     - Intrinsic swapping: `@arm What is the Arm equivalent of the _mm_add_epi8 intrinsic?`
-2. **Optimizaiton:** Get the best price performance for your project by asking questions like -
+2. **Optimization:** Get the best price performance for your project by asking questions like -
     - General best-practice: `@arm Explain how to optimize my app's performance with BOLT?`
     - Application-level: `@arm Help me improve memory alignment in my C data structures.`
     - Hardware-level: `@arm How do I check if my Arm server supports LSE?
 I want to leverage it for my Rust app.`